Distance: 12 miles

 Continuing on to Cringle Moor in the heart of the Cleveland Hills, the wide views were magnificent.
 At a prime viewing spot, friends of one Alec Falconer (1884-1968) had built a large memorial chair.
 It is the perfect location to rest and enjoy the scenery.

 Descending from Cringle Moor and just before climbing up to Carlton Moor, we happened on Lord Stones Café.
 This café catered to walkers, bikers, cyclists, campers, and anyone out for a day’s drive in the countryside.
-So, we had lunch before beginning one more of the series of climbs we were doing this day.
+So, we had lunch before beginning another of the series of climbs we were doing this day.

 Finally, we found ourselves walking through the heavily forested Arncliff Wood shortly before reaching Ingleby Cross and my B&B for the evening, Ingleside B&B.